DenRostokin/neovim-config/README.md

 <">[reg_name][pP] - insert data from [reg_name] register in EX MODE
 after[p]/before[P] cursor.
 For example: "ap
 :reg [reg_name] - show content of [reg_name] register

-Create new files and folders in NERDTree!!!!
-You need press <m-[admc]> to add, delete, move and copy

 BUFFERS
 :ls - show all existing buffers